 - Advisory Committee Chair

-Taryn Marks is the General Manager of AIME, supporting First Nations and other young people outside the margins across the globe to achieve education equity, through structured mentoring and imagination, delivered through an online social network for good.
+Taryn Marks is the Diversity, Equity and Inclusion Lead at the Royal Children’s Hospital Melbourne.
 Taryn brings to the Chair role extensive experience in leadership, strategy and policy, particularly in Aboriginal and Torres Strait Islander advocacy.
+From 2020 – 2021, she was the General Manager of AIME, an organisation that supports First Nations and other young people outside the margins to achieve education equity through structured mentoring and imagination.
 As Advisory Committee Chair, Taryn is looking forward to working with committee members and Centre researchers and partners to ensure the community has accessible and informed knowledge for raising healthy and educated children and young people in this growing digital age.

 Taryn is from a long line of storytellers and educators – she is from Wotjobaluk Country, Wergaia language group and with more recent connections to Dja Dja Wurrung Country.
-Previous to her role at AIME, Taryn was the Outreach Manager and Senior Advisor (Indigenous Policy and Strategy) at SBS.
-She was also Policy Project Officer at the Lowitja Institute, Australia’s national institute for Aboriginal and Torres Strait Islander health research.
+Her previous roles include Outreach Manager and Senior Advisor (Indigenous Policy and Strategy) at SBS and Policy Project Officer at the Lowitja Institute, Australia’s national institute for Aboriginal and Torres Strait Islander health research.

 Earliest digital memory